 I bet if you asked the question “why do you home brew” to ten different brewers, you’ll end up with 10 different answers.
 There are of course overriding themes as to why people choose to make their own beer but it is a very personal experience.
 If you asked me, “what makes my beer special?” the answer I’d give you would be, “It’s simply because I made it”.

 Like any hobby, home brewing can become an obsession.
+I know I have picked up more hobbies surrounding fermentation because of home brewing.
 It can take a while for it to reach that point, but home brewing is a hobby that requires time and patience.
 When it reaches the point where you’re knocking out brews every month or more, your reason for doing so may be completely different to why you started in the first place.

 Reasons You Start Brewing

 There are many reasons you might pick up home brewing in the first place.
 Maybe you’ve been given a gift, a beer kit for Christmas or a birthday present.
 I know that’s how many people start brewing and have even been given this gift myself.
 There are sometimes less obvious reasons.

 It’s Cheaper Than Buying Beer

 There’s nothing wrong or illicit in wanting to save money on beer.
 In the 1970’s when you could buy beer kits from Boots the chemist, it was largely motivated by the thinking that you could have a barrel full of beer for a fraction of the cost of commercial beer.
 Today there is still those cost benefits to home brewing.
 A decent beer kit costs around £25 – £30 and makes 40 pints.
 A pint in the pub where I live costs around £3.40.